Does insurance cover windshield replacement?

 Will filing raise my rate?

 That said, every insurer's underwriting is different.
 If you've filed multiple claims of any kind in a short window, the cumulative effect can hurt — but a single glass claim once every few years is essentially a freebie.
 Most insurers actively encourage it because preventing a chip from spreading (with a $100 repair) saves them a $500 replacement claim later.
+For a detailed breakdown of how glass claims affect your premium and record, see does a windshield claim raise your insurance?

 How the claim process actually works